spadi-alliance/ug-cirasame/docs/index.md

 ## Update history

+**2025.05.29**

+- Descriptions for firmware section

 **2025.01.07**

-* Descriptions for StrLRTDC-10G in the firmware section
+- Descriptions for StrLRTDC-10G in the firmware section

 **2024.11.13**

-* Descriptions for CitirocControlSoft in the software section
+- Descriptions for CitirocControlSoft in the software section

 **2024.6.4**

-* Descriptions for Hardware, firmware, software, and practical usage
+- Descriptions for Hardware, firmware, software, and practical usage